progzilla/DS-ML-AI-Study/README.md

 # DS-ML-AI-Study
 A Practical Curriculum for Self-Studying into <b>Data Science</b>, <b>Machine Learning</b> &amp; <b>Artificial Intelligence</b>

-I was quite idle and decided t keep myself busy by researching how anyone could kick-off a journey into self-learning in the field of Data Science, Machine Learning and Artificial Intelligence using the vast resources available online.
-SO I have managed to streamline them into a 3 year MSc to PhD programme ideally in a Homeschooled pattern.
+Here is an opinionated how-to for anyone interested in starting a career in Data Science, Machine Learning and Artificial Intelligence using the vast resources available online.
+It has been streamlined them into a 2.5 years MSc to PhD programme ideally in a Homeschooled pattern.

 I hope it becomes beneficial to someone out there.